What Is Calcutta In Golf?

 The size of the pot will vary based on how many wagers are placed and the size of the bids on each team.
 The overall pot is tallied at the end of the bidding round.
 For this reason, bidders won’t know the true value of each team until the final pot is calculated at the end of bidding.

-It is also very common that these styles of tournaments are used as charity events.
-Instead of having the winner receive a majority of the pot, a portion of each bid is donating to a charity of the tournament’s choice.
+It is also very common for Calcutta-style tournaments to be used as charity events.
+Instead of having the winner receive a majority of the pot, a portion of each bid is donated to a charity of the tournament’s choice.